marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 There is possible get visible information about "content, which not planned to be visible";

-And also visible just use "user's browser" and action for get content, which should be covered.
+And also possible just to use "user's browser" and action for get content, which should be covered.

 Not enough check, protection-checks and some mistakes with design it.